 The Treaty of Guadalupe-Hidalgo saw Mexico cede an enormous expanse of territory to the US, stretching from Texas through to the modern-day states of New Mexico, Arizona, Utah, Nevada, and California.
 One of the often-ignored benefits this conferred to the United States is that the States acquired total control of the nascent Californian wine industry, one which had been in development since the 1770s and which had begun to expand significantly following the war as American settlements out west exploded from the late 1840s onwards.

 28 September 1542 – On this day in 1542, the explorer Juan Rodriquez Cabrillo landed with his expedition on behalf of the Spanish monarch, King Charles V, at San Diego Bay in southern California.
 It was the first time that a European expedition had reached California.
 In the weeks that followed, his small armada of three ships explored much of the coast as far north as the current San Francisco.
 However, because of how geographically remote California was from the main centers of Spanish settlements in Central Mexico, the Spanish did not establish colonies there for over 220 years.
-When they finally did, it resulted from Franciscan missionaries led by Father Junipero Serra.
+When they finally did, it resulted from Franciscan missionaries led by Fray Junipero Serra.
 These established settlements such as San Diego, San Juan Capistrano, Ventura, and San Francisco.
 The Franciscans along the coast began planting vineyards in the 1770s and 1780s to make sacramental wine.
 Thus, well over two centuries after the Spanish first discovered California, Junipero Serra and his followers established the California wine industry.

-16 July 1769 – On this day in 1769, Father Junipero Serra, a Franciscan missionary from Spain, founded the first of his nine religious missions, which he went on to establish along the coast of California between 1769 and 1782.
+16 July 1769 – On this day in 1769, Fray Junipero Serra, a Franciscan missionary from Spain, founded the first of his nine religious missions, which he went on to establish along the coast of California between 1769 and 1782.
 This first mission was Mission Basilica San Diego de Alcalá on the south bank of the San Diego River in what is now San Diego Old Town.
 Father Serra and his followers aimed to convert the tens of thousands of Native Americans who lived in southern and western California to Christianity and to pave the way for Spanish colonization of the region.
 Roman Catholicism is centered on the celebration of the Mass and thus requires wine.
 It is, therefore, not surprising that Serra and his followers quickly introduced the so-called ‘Mission Grape’ to California, a type of vitis vinifera which had been widely grown by the Spanish in the New World since the 16th century.
 By 1782, when Serra established his last mission, Mission San Buenaventura, vineyards had been planted by the Franciscans next to many of their missions, the first step in the development of the Californian wine industry.

 Want to read more about wine history?
 Try out these books!